JimberSoftware/docs/devices/networkcontrollerssetup/SettingUpServer.md

 Select the right network configuration and then click on 'test connection'.
 If successful you can go to the next step.

-If it fails please check the NC has internet connection and config is correct in the webUI.
+If it fails please check that the network controller has internet connection and the config is correct in the web interface.
 ![web_config.png](./web_config.png)

 Go to the signal platform and copy the token of the network controller you just created.
 You can find the token by editing the network controller with the yellow pencil.